oss-reva/gitscribe/README.rst

 Usage
 -----

-To use gbot.py, provide the Discord bot token as follows:
+To use gitscribe, provide the Discord bot token as follows:

    .. code-block:: bash

-      gbot --token DISCORD_BOT_TOKEN
+      gitscribe --token DISCORD_BOT_TOKEN

 Replace `DISCORD_BOT_TOKEN` with your actual Discord bot token.